 • Do it regularly.
 Monthly is great; weekly is even better.
 By definition, a ritual is done often.

 • Make it fun.
 I say either make it relaxing, or make it active.
-Veg with a Netflix rental, or hike the nearby trails.
+Veg with Netflix, or hike the nearby trails.
+You do you.

 • Make it true down time.
-Turn off the cell phones and laptops, and don’t talk business.
+Turn off phones and laptops, and don’t talk business.

-Chances are, you already have some sort of family tradition.
-And if not, there’s a bourgeoning one within your troops, and you only need to make a concrete plan.
-Do something fun as a family over the next few days, and who knows – maybe you’ll start doing it each weekend.
+Chances are, you might have some sort of family tradition accidentally.
+And if not, there’s a bourgeoning one within your troops—you only need to make a concrete plan.
+Do something fun as a family over the next few days, and who knows… maybe you’ll start doing it each weekend.